IgniteUI/igniteui-docfx/en/components/stepper.md

 <div class="divider--half"></div>

 ### Step States
-[IgxStepperComponent]({environment:angularApiUrl}/classes/igxsteppercomponent.html) supports four steps states, with different styles by default:
+[IgxStepperComponent]({environment:angularApiUrl}/classes/igxsteppercomponent.html) supports four steps states and each of them apply different styles by default:
 - [**active**]({environment:angularApiUrl}/classes/igxstepcomponent.html#active) - Determines whether the step is the currently displayed.
 By design, if the user does not explicitly set some step’s active attribute to `true`, the initial active step would be the first non-disabled step.
 - [**disabled**]({environment:angularApiUrl}/classes/igxstepcomponent.html#disabled) - Determines whether the step is interactable.
 By default, the disabled attribute of a step is set to `false`.
 - [**optional**]({environment:angularApiUrl}/classes/igxstepcomponent.html#optional) - By default, the optional attribute of a step is set to `false`.
 If validity of a step in linear stepper is not required, then the optional attribute can be enabled in order to be able to move forward independently from the step validity.